mungus451/Stellar-Dominion-Game/README.md

 ## Installation and Setup

-To run a local instance of Stellar Dominion, follow these steps:
+To run a local instance of Starlight Dominion, follow these steps:

 1.  **Clone the Repository:**
     ```bash